hmlendea/gfn-electron/README.md

 # About

-GeForce NOW application written in Electron, wrapping around the GFN web browser implementation.
+Unofficial client for GeForce NOW, written as an Electron wrapper around GFN's web browser implementation.

 # Installation